Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

 The raccoon is an intelligent and dexterous animal that can be a major nuisance for your household.
 Many compare them to cockroaches since they are just as difficult to get rid of.
 Raccoons are persistent, bold nocturnal creatures that perform their banditry at night.
 Scare tactics don't work on them.
 To make things worse, they can even carry deadly diseases such as rabies or Leptospirosis, which make them dangerous to both humans and pets.
 This is why it is important to get rid of these pests before they do damage, or use deterrents to keep them far away in the first place.

-How to Get Rid of Raccoons for Good
+How to Get Rid of Raccoons

-Garbage Bins - It is important to use a garbage bin with a metal lid which can be shut tight due to the heavier weight.
-Before going to bed every night, take out the trash and shut the bin lid tight.
+- Secure Garbage Bins.
+It is important to use a locking garbage bin or one with a close-fitting or heavy metal lid.
 A raccoon can easily bypass a lid that is made of a lighter material such as plastic.
-If necessary, you can even use a thin rope to seal it tight.
+If necessary, you can even use a rope or bungee cord to seal it tight.

 Homemade Raccoon Repellents

 There are many great homemade raccoon repellent ideas.

 Hot Stuff.
 A common DIY method is to make a mixture of spicy hot peppers (e.g., jalapeños), which can then be used as a spray around the house, around garbage bins, and near all possible points of entry.
 (See recipe below.)

 Ammonia.
 Ammonia can be soaked into rags and applied to entry points or food sources.
 It can also be kept in small, open jars or bottles placed near food sources or around the bins.
 You can use a liquid cleaner such as Pine Sol as a replacement.

 Vinegar.
 Apple cider vinegar can be used similarly to ammonia.
 Raccoons will be turned off by the taste of vinegar and may never make a return trip again.